JJhec/HBD/README.md

-This is th e least I could do
+This is the least i could do